 How does your digital workplace compare?

-Did you know effective internal communications can increase productivity by 20-25%?
+Did you know, according to McKinsey & Company, effective internal communications can increase productivity by 20-25%?

 Keeping employees engaged and productive is a major goal for many companies.
 Having messages that are easy to access and available across different devices and channels is central to keeping teams informed.

-As the gig economy grows and workers become more distributed, communication tools must be able to reach every worker.
+As workers become more distributed, communication tools must be able to reach every worker.
 Most intranets take years to update and are often inaccessible to employees who don’t work at a desk.
 This inefficiency hinders the ability of workers to perform their roles.
 While an intranet refresh may be on your to-do list, consider asking yourself if an intranet alone is the best solution for your communication needs.
 You should ask yourself:

 - Is an intranet still relevant to your organization?